 Founded in 1871, SUNY Geneseo is a premier public liberal arts college with 50 undergraduate degree programs, 25 interdisciplinary minors, and graduate programs in accounting and education.
 Located in Upstate New York, it's a short drive from Rochester and Buffalo.

-Fraser Library: Architects have released preliminary drawings of the Fraser Hall library redesign, which is expected to be done by fall.
-Fraser will serve as the hub for library services, materials and personnel while Milne Library undergoes a $35 million renovation.
+Fraser Library: Architects have released preliminary drawings of the Fraser Hall library redesign, which is expected to be done this fall.
+Fraser will serve as the hub for library services, materials, and personnel while Milne Library undergoes a $35 million renovation.

 49% of graduates have a double major and/or both a major and a minor

 Incoming Students: 1,643

 SAT: 1230 | GPA: 92.3 | ACT: 26 (First-year general admits)

 "Between the warm and welcoming community and the beautiful campus, Geneseo immediately felt like a home away from home."

 and hail from 28 states